 Monitoring and data collection

-AFMA has contracted Archipelago Asia Pacific (AAP), a subsidiary of Archipelago Marine Research, to assist in the design and installation of e-monitoring, and the analysis of e-monitoring data.
+AFMA has contracted Archipelago Asia Pacific (AAP), a subsidiary of Archipelago Marine Research, to deliver e-monitoring system installation and associated services, and the analysis of e-monitoring data.

 E-monitoring data is used to independently verify fishers’ logbook information.
-Feedback will also be provided to fishers about how accurate their logbook reports are and where improvements can be made.
+Feedback is also provided to fishers about how accurate their logbook reports are and where improvements can be made.
 Overseas experience has shown that logbook accuracy is greatly increased with e-monitoring.

 AFMA collects fishing data in a number of different ways; e-monitoring is just one of them.
 Read more about AFMA’s monitoring and data collection programs